-When acting in place of the vehicle owner, the attorney-in-fact needs to have the signed form in hand.
-The Department of Motor Vehicles (DMV) does not allow the attorney-in-fact to make decisions for the owner unless they have a copy of the form.
-If the attorney-in-fact legally possesses the document, they can sign papers for the principal, apply for a registration and title, or request a duplicate title.
-Additionally, they have the power to buy or sell a vehicle through a dealership or private party.
+The attorney-in-fact must have a signed form to act in place of the vehicle owner.
+The Department of Motor Vehicles (DMV) only allows the empowered individual to make decisions for the owner if they have a copy of the form.
+Possession of the document enables them to sign papers for the principal, apply for registration and title, or request a duplicate title.
+They also have the power to buy or sell a vehicle through a dealership or private party.

 How to Write

 Step 1 – Information of Both Parties Involved

 For this first section, write today’s date, the car owner’s full name, and the attorney-in-fact’s full name and address.

 To ensure the agent’s authority is limited to a specific vehicle, fill in the following details: